bramus/router/README.md

 $router->get('/(\d+)', 'User@showProfile');
 ```

-When a request matches the specified route URI, the showProfile method on the User class will be executed. obviously the route parameters will be passed to the class method.
+When a request matches the specified route URI, the `showProfile` method on the `User` class will be executed.
+The defined route parameters will be passed to the class method.

-And it is very important to note that we will need to specify the full class namespace.
+And it is very important to note that you do not need to specify the full namespace of the class.

 ```php
 $router->get('/(\d+)', '\App\Controllers\User@showProfile');